eigerco/polka-storage/docs/src/getting-started/docker-setup.md

 ## Dockerfile setup

 All docker builds are in 4 stages.
-The first stage is setting up [cargo chef](https://github.com/LukeMathWalker/cargo-chef), this caches the Rust dependencies for faster builds.
-The next stage is the planning stage where cargo chef analyzes the current project to determine the minimum subset of file required to build it an cache the dependencies.
-The build stage is where cargo chef checks the project skeleton identified in the planner stage and builds it to cache dependencies.
-The final stage, runtime, sets up the runtime with debian and imports the binary build in the previous stage.
+1. Set up [`cargo chef`](https://github.com/LukeMathWalker/cargo-chef), this caches the Rust dependencies for faster builds.
+2. Planning — `cargo chef` analyzes the current project to determine the minimum subset of file required to build it an cache the dependencies.
+3. Build — `cargo chef` checks the project skeleton identified in the planner stage and builds it to cache dependencies.
+4. Runtime — sets up the runtime with Debian and imports the binary build in the previous stage.

 ## Building